pyeventsourcing/eventsourcing/docs/topics/user_guide/example_application.rst

 Publish-subscribe
 -----------------

-Since we are dealing with events, let's define a simple publish-subscribe mechanism.
+Since we are dealing with events, let's define a simple publish-subscribe mechanism for them.

 .. code:: python